samiux/CTF/README.md

 ### Linux Binary Exploitation - pwn

-Points are between 50 and 200.
+Points are between 50 and 200 (step by 25).
 The higher score the harder in general.

 - [babypwn](/pwn/babypwn/README.md)  - Point 150